kelvin84hk/FSND-Linux-Server-Configuration/README.md

 ## Project Details:

 This project will take a baseline installation of a Linux server and prepare it to host web applications.
-It will secure the server from a number of attack vectors, install and configure a database server, and deploy one of the existing web applications onto it.
+It will secure the server from a number of attack vectors, install and configure a database server, and deploy the Catalog web application in previous project onto it.

 ## Instance Created: